AndreasAugustin/teaching/docs/git/git_action_sync.md

 ```

 in the target repository.
-Often there are many repositories you want to synchronise.
+Often there are many repositories you want to synchronize.
 E.q. you have created your repositories using a GitHub template repository.
 Click the links to get some more information about how to [create][create-template-repo] and [use][use-template-repo] template repositories.
 When you are making changes within the template repository often like to propagate those changes into the repositories created from the template.
 To automate this task I created a Github action [acions-template-sync][actions-template-sync]